AmanAswal/100daysChallenge/README.md

 These 100 days will totally change your life.
 You will be prepared for placements.
 And most importantly, you will explore & learn a lot, a lot.<br>

 ### Goals after joining the group
 To become consistent, focused, and achieve success.
-In a nutshell if you see yourself after 100 days, you will be proud of yourself.
+In a nutshell if you will see yourself after 100 days, you will be proud of yourself.